 LEDs Mitigate Risk of Environmental Dumping in Africa

-Currently, the Africa lighting market is hugely under-regulated, making it a hot-spot for possible environmental dumping as wealthier countries phase-out mercury lighting products.
+Currently, the Africa lighting market is hugely under-regulated, making it a hot-spot for possible environmental dumping as wealthier countries phase out mercury lighting products.
 With no systems in place for proper disposal of end-of-life fluorescents, bulbs are disposed of with general waste, where due to their fragility, they easily break and disperse mercury vapor into the environment.

 Fluorescent light bulbs contain mercury, a known pollutant.
-At the end of life, fluorescents are discarded in general waste stream where due to their fragility, they break releasing mercury into the environment.
-The Global E-Waste Monitor 2020 found that the percentage of collected and properly recycled e-waste was at 4% in Southern Africa, 1.3% in Eastern Africa and close to 0% in other regions.
+At the end of life, fluorescents are discarded in the general waste stream where due to their fragility, they break releasing mercury into the environment.
+The Global E-Waste Monitor 2020 found that the percentage of collected and properly recycled e-waste was at 4% in Southern Africa, 1.3% in Eastern Africa, and close to 0% in other regions.
 By proposing a global phase-out of fluorescents, the region is laying the groundwork to prevent dumping from more regulated markets in developed countries in order to reduce environmental pollution and protect consumers.

 LED products last 2-3 times longer than fluorescents reducing the waste from industries and homes.

 The transition to LEDs benefits players across the energy supply chain, from manufacturers to consumers.
 People and businesses that replace fluorescents with the same LED lamps will experience reduced electricity bills, as LEDs consume up to 50% less energy.
 Transitioning to more energy-efficient LEDs also reduces the burden on national grids across sub-Saharan Africa, a region where most countries are undergoing intermittent energy cuts and rampant load shedding.